 Paragraph 1.
 All short films submitted within the deadline mentioned under article 3 will be included in a preliminary selection.
 This will be carried out initially by audio-visual professionals.
 After this initial selection, some 25 short films will be submitted to the members of the jury.

 Paragraph 2.
-The official selection list retained by the jury will be published on the festival website (www.printemps-carougeois.ch) and screened at the Cinema Bio on Thursday 7 May 2020 on the occasion of the opening night of the Printemps carougeois festival.
+The official selection list retained by the jury will be published on the festival website (www.printemps-carougeois.ch) and screened at the Cinema Bio on the occasion of the opening night of the Printemps carougeois festival.
 It is at this screening that the President of the jury will announce the winners.

 Article 5 – LABEL CourtsCarouge